HanyMoussa/Verilog_Netlist_Optimizer/README.md

 After applying any of the aforementioned functions, the maximum delay is displayed as well as the number of instances of each cell type.
 Moreover, the user gets to either return to the main menu or exit the program.

 ## Tests
-The library was tested through 8 different ranging from modules with 10 cells to modules with over 350 cells.
+The project was tested through 11 tests on 5 different netlists ranging from modules with 2 cells to modules with over 2000 cells.

 ## Files